CiaranMoran27/pands-project2021/README.md

 <br/>

 Figure 10 pairwise correlation data re-affirmed the correlation observations made from the scatter plots with petal length Vs. petal width showing the highest positive linear correlation with a value of 0.96.
-It is also apparent from Fig 10 that multicollinearity is at play in this dataset as there is degree of intercorrelation between some of the iris feaures.
+In addition to this a value of -0.11 shows that sepal width has low degree of negative correlation with sepal length.
+It is also apparent from Fig 10 that multicollinearity is at play in this dataset as the petal length and petal width features have a strong positive correlation with the sepal length feature.
 Although this does not always impy causation this will be explored further using a machine learning model.

 <br/>